OKNoah/final/README.md

 This is a very experimental proof of concept for a server framework.
 It takes ideas from ES6+ and React to see if there's a more enjoyable, versatile way to create APIs.

-> ⚠️ NOTE: Future releases will be pre-release and have `alpha` and `beta` tags.
-NPM/yarn will probably not install these unless you specify.

 Key concepts are:

 #### Classes